bracesdev/errtrace/README.md

 }
 ```

-With errtrace, you’d change it to:
+With errtrace, you'd change it to:

 ```go
 func writeToFile(path string, src io.Reader) error {